ginareeena/AWP_Catgame/README.md

 <h1 align="center"> Welcome to Donut Cats!</h1>
 <p align="center"><img src="./src/assets/banner2.png"/></p>

-# Getting started:
+# Running Locally:

 Fork and clone and run npm run dev to play! :)

 # Playing the Game:

 Wake your cat up and eat as many donuts as you can while dodging fire donuts that deal damage.

 # Controls:

-* Click- To Wake up Kitty (multiple clicks will make it stand)
+- Click- To Wake up Kitty (multiple clicks will make it stand)
-* Left arrow- Walks left (When standing)
+- Left arrow- Walks left (When standing)
-* Right arrow- Walks right (When standing)
+- Right arrow- Walks right (When standing)
-* Up arrow- Jumps
+- Up arrow- Jumps

 # Phaser 3 Webpack Project Template Info: